Marcos Moreno (physician): Medical research

-Public Health
+Public health

 Moreno served as a founding member of a chapter of the Global Medical Brigades in partnership with St. John's University beginning in 2013.
 The following year Moreno and this founding group began taking overseas mission trips to Ghana in west Africa to administer medical care, public health education and health implementation strategies to medically underserved villages.
 This was followed by subsequent trips to Latin America with the same mission.
 The Global Medical Brigades represents the largest student run organization in the world with chapter presence in Ghana, Guatemala, Honduras, Panama and Greece.

 Aside from work overseas, Moreno has also assisted the Pascua Yaqui Tribe with planning, data acquisition, and report drafting for the tribe's first Community Health Needs Assessment beginning in 2014.
 This inaugural project marked the beginning stages of Moreno's efforts to assist the Pascua Yaqui Tribe's goal of attaining national accreditation status by the United States Public Health Accreditation Board, a feat which the tribe achieved in 2019.
 To this day the Pascua Yaqui Tribe is one of only 6 tribally accredited health facilities in the United States and the only accredited tribal facility in the Four Corners Region.
 The benefits of national accreditation status has allowed the Pascua Yaqui Tribe to continually track progress of the tribe's health and social programs, improve care access, and standards of living on the tribe's reservation.

-Covid-19 Pandemic Efforts
+Covid-19 pandemic

-As was the case with many Indigenous communities, the Covid-19 pandemic heavily effected Moreno's reservation community in the early stages of the pandemic; as result he was a notable contributor to tribal vaccination efforts and appeared in several media campaigns by the Pascua Yaqui Tribe imploring his fellow tribal members to receive Covid-19 vaccination as soon as they were eligible.
-Despite initial skepticism from the Yaqui community, it appears Moreno and the tribe's vocal outreach through the Pascua Yaqui Tribe's Covid-19 Task Force ultimately paid off, as the community went on to achieve impressive rates of successful vaccination compared to other ethnic groups in America.
-It was in fact so successful, that Moreno and a team colleagues received national recognition for an article they published in the New England Journal of Medicine, where they discussed examples of community level interventions, many of which were implemented in Moreno's own community, that led to Native American's achieving the highest rates of Covid-19 vaccination in the United States.
+As was the case with many Indigenous communities, the COVID-19 pandemic heavily effected Moreno's reservation community in the early stages of the pandemic; as a result he was a notable contributor to tribal vaccination efforts and appeared in several media campaigns by the Pascua Yaqui Tribe imploring his fellow tribal members to receive COVID-19 vaccination as soon as they were eligible.
+Despite initial skepticism from the Yaqui community, it appears Moreno and the tribe's vocal outreach through the Pascua Yaqui Tribe's COVID-19 Task Force ultimately paid off, as the community went on to achieve impressive rates of successful vaccination compared to other ethnic groups in America.
+It was in fact so successful, that Moreno and a team colleagues received national recognition for an article they published in the New England Journal of Medicine, where they discussed examples of community level interventions, many of which were implemented in Moreno's own community, that led to Native American's achieving the highest rates of COVID-19 vaccination in the United States.